Forestry and Agrifoods

 Enforcement is an integral part of our forest resources management system.
 Proper enforcement is crucial to maintaining a sustainable ecosystem.

-The responsibility of enforcing the province's forestry regulations still lies with the Forestry and Agrifoods Agency.
+The responsibility of enforcing the province's forestry regulations lies with the Department of Fisheries and Land Resources.
 Successful forestry management includes adequate enforcement and protection programs.
 These programs help ensure that the public understands and is aware of the various requirements in utilizing our forestry resources in a responsible and sustainable manner.

-To carry out enforcement of the legislation and regulations, the Forestry and Agrifoods Agency has approximately 100 Conservation Officers located at various Regional and District Forestry Offices throughout the province.
+To carry out enforcement of the legislation and regulations, the Department has Conservation Officers located at various Forest Management District Offices throughout the province.
 In addition to enforcing Forestry regulations under the Forestry Act/Regulations, Conservation Officers are authorized to enforce provisions of the Animal Health and Protection Act/Regulations, Motorized Snow Vehicles and All-Terrain Vehicles Act /Regulations, non wildlife sections of the Endangered Species Act, and the Wilderness and Ecological Reserves Act/Regulations.

-Copies of these Acts/Regulations are available through the relevant federal agency (see Related Sites) or provincially from:
+Copies of these Acts/Regulations are available through the relevant federal agency (see Related Sites) or provincially from the Office of the Queen's Printer.

-The Agrifoods Branch of the Forestry and Agrifoods Agency also has enforcement responsibilities as detailed below:
+The Agriculture and Lands Branch of the Department of Fisheries and Land Resources also has enforcement responsibilities as detailed below:

 Newfoundland and Labrador Crime Stoppers' toll-free hotline.
 If